Phan Bội Châu: Marriage and family

-At the age of 22, Phan married Thái Thị Huyên, who was from the same village.
+At the age of 22, Phan married Nguyễn Thị Huy (Thái Thị Huy, Thái Thị Huyên), who was from the same village.
 The union had long been arranged by their parents, who were acquaintances.
-Phan was the only son in the family, and his wife initially did not bear him any children, so she arranged for him to be married to a second wife so that the family line could be continued.
+Phan was the only son in the family, and his wife initially did not bear him any children, so she arranged for him to be married to a second wife Nguyễn Thị Minh (Phạm Thị Minh) so that the family line could be continued.
 This practice was not uncommon in Confucian families of the time.
-His second wife bore him a son and daughter, and his first wife later bore him another son.
+His second wife bore him a son (Phan Nghi Đệ) and daughter, and his first wife later bore him another son (Phan Nghi Huynh).

 When Phan passed the regional examinations in 1900, he was eligible to become a public servant.
 However, Phan had no intention of pursuing such a career and only wanted the qualification to increase his gravitas in rallying anti-colonial action.
-With his father dying in the same year, Phan had no more family obligations, and decided to travel abroad to pursue his revolutionary activities.
-Phan served divorce papers on his wife so she would avoid retribution from colonial authorities for his activities.
+With his father dying in the same year, Phan had less family obligations, and decided to travel abroad to pursue his revolutionary activities.

-Phan met with his wife only once more following the divorce: when he was pardoned and released from Hỏa Lò Prison more than two decades later.
+Phan met with his wife only once more following the leaving: when he was pardoned and released from Hỏa Lò Prison more than two decades later.
 He was then sent to a loose form of house arrest in Huế and the train stopped at Vinh, Nghệ An, Vietnam.
 On the way, his wife said, “I am very happy.
 From now on, my only wish is that you will hold to your initial aspiration.
 Do whatever you like, and do not worry about your wife and children.”
-While Phan was living out his final years, his children and their families came to visit him, but never his wife.
-When she died, she instructed her children not to tell Phan so as to not distract him.